-There’s an urban myth out there that suggests sound proofing and sound treatments are one in the same.
-I get to work in a lot of amazing condos and see some cool houses and invariably the same questions arise?
+There’s an urban myth that suggests sound proofing and sound treatments are one in the same.
+I get to see a lot of amazing residences and invariably the same questions arise?
 How can I isolate the sound?
-Can I add some acoustic wall panels to keep the sound in?
+Can I add some home theater acoustic panels to keep the sound in?
 How about some bass traps?

 The fact is sound proofing or sound isolation is a job that needs to be tackled during construction or renovation.
-There is no magic wall paneling or bolt on sound proofing foam to dodge this bullet.
-True sound proofing requires mechanical separation between the sheetrock and the internal structure of your walls and ceiling.
+There are no magic home theater acoustic panels or bolt on sound proofing foam to dodge this bullet.
+True sound proofing requires mechanical separation between the wall surface and the internal structure of the walls and ceiling.

 A similar method is adopted for the floor depending on the surface structure.